 In 2021, Lee County, FL had a population of 752k people with a median age of 48.9 and a median household income of $63,235.
 Between 2020 and 2021 the population of Lee County, FL declined from 756,570 to 752,251, a −0.571% decrease and its median household income grew from $59,608 to $63,235, a 6.08% increase.

 The 5 largest ethnic groups in Lee County, FL are White (Non-Hispanic) (65.2%), White (Hispanic) (12.8%), Black or African American (Non-Hispanic) (7.77%), Two+ (Hispanic) (6.03%), and Other (Hispanic) (3.38%).

 None of the households in Lee County, FL reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 91.8% of the residents in Lee County, FL are U.S. citizens.

-The largest universities in Lee County, FL are Florida Gulf Coast University, with 2,830 graduates, Edison State College, with 2,515 graduates, and Fort Myers Institute of Technology, with 591 graduates.
+The largest universities in Lee County, FL are Florida Gulf Coast University (3,631 degrees awarded in 2021), Florida SouthWestern State College (3,130 degrees), and Fort Myers Technical College (591 degrees).

-The median property value in Lee County, FL is $210,900, and the homeownership rate is 70.2%.
-Most people in Lee County, FL commute by Drove Alone, and the average commute time is 25.6 minutes.
-The average car ownership in Lee County, FL is 2 cars per household.
+Most people in Lee County, FL drove alone to work, and the average commute time was 27.8 minutes.
+The average car ownership in Lee County, FL was 2 cars per household.